tkhamez/neucore-discord-plugin/README.md

 - Added Discord user ID and EVE character ID to some error messages, e.g. if a kick failed.
 - The nickname is now removed if there is no longer a main character on Core.
 - Service accounts are now removed from Core accounts that no longer have a character.
+This also fixes an integrity constraint violation for `character_id` if it's 0.

 Version 1.0.0, 2022-04-23